filecoin-project/FIPs/FIPS/fip-draft_tipset-reservations.md

 `plan_T[s] = Σ_{m ∈ M(T), from(m) = s} gas_cost(m).`

-Each message contributes to `plan_T` exactly once, even if it appears in multiple blocks in the tipset.
-All conforming implementations MUST derive an equivalent plan from the same canonical message set and gas cost definition.
+Each message contributes to `plan_T` exactly once.
+All conforming implementations MUST derive an equivalent plan from the same canonical message set `M(T)` and gas cost definition.

 Implementations MUST bound the size of `plan_T` to mitigate denial-of-service risk.
 In particular: